1 Chronicles 5:10

 During the days of Saul

 This phrase situates the events within the reign of King Saul, Israel's first king, who ruled approximately from 1050 to 1010 BC.
-Saul's reign was marked by constant warfare, as he sought to establish Israel's dominance over its neighbors.
-The historical context here is crucial, as it reflects a period of transition from tribal confederation to a centralized monarchy.
-Saul's leadership, though flawed, was instrumental in uniting the tribes of Israel against common enemies.
+Saul's reign was marked by constant warfare, particularly against Israel's surrounding enemies.
+This period was crucial for the consolidation of the tribes of Israel into a unified nation.
+Saul's leadership, though flawed, was instrumental in establishing a monarchy that would later be solidified under David.

 they waged war against the Hagrites